-Today I’d like to reply to a question posted in response to one of our recent newsletters.
+Today I’d like to reply to a question we received.

 I have a question about estimating and job costing.
 I am an assistant to a remodeling contractor and lately some of our jobs are taking longer to complete than normal and the contractor starts complaining about our overhead eating up all our profit on the job.

 I follow your system and we have a 1.6 markup.
 My question is how to best calculate out job cost based on the time it takes to complete and the best way to determine if jobs are taking longer and eating up profit because of overhead.
 I hope that make sense.

 I will do my best to answer this question as I understand it.

 I’ve seen contractors try to apportion overhead on a daily basis when compiling their estimates.
 Others try to apportion overhead on a weekly, monthly or per job basis.
 I don’t recommend any of those approaches.
 If a job takes longer than estimated, you get the scenario outlined in the note above.

 Overhead doesn’t stop.
 You might have a few days or a week without any jobs running, but your overhead bill won’t take any days off.
 If you apportion overhead by the job, will you assign more overhead to the next job to make up for the down days?
 That’s one reason I think it’s more appropriate to apportion overhead on a percentage basis.